oneapi-src/oneCCL/man/OneCCL.md

 Set the threshold in bytes to specify the medium size algorithm in the allgatherv collective.
 Default value is 2097152. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;

+## CCL_SYCL_ALLGATHERV_SCALEOUT_THRESHOLD

+Specify the threshold for the scaleout algorithm in allgatherv.

+Set the threshold in bytes to specify the max message size for the sycl scaleout phase of the allgatherv collective.
+Default value is 1048576.

 ## CCL_SYCL_ALLREDUCE_TMP_BUF